chaossocial/meta/governance.md

 **Q: Why no gGmbH like mastodon.social?**

 **A:** A gGmbH requires capital, which we don't have.
 There is a smaller alternative form, which would take up 25% of any profit until it turns into a gGmbH – which we don't even really want to be.
-Plus, the same charitable organisation checks would apply, see above.
+Plus, we would have to deal with regular checks that charitable organisation are subject to, which is a lot of paperwork.

 **Q: That doesn't sound terribly democratic?**

 **A:** chaos.social has never been a democratic instance – it's a hobby project run by Leah and rixx.
 This structure didn't change when we founded the association, it was just formalised.
-It may look unusually dictatorial for an organisation like this, which is a very good proxy for how chaos.social was and is run.
+It may look unusually dictatorial for an organisation like this.
+However, this is a very good proxy for how chaos.social was and is run.
 Leah and rixx are always (happily!) open for discussions about moderation and administration, but the final say is theirs.

 **Q: That doesn't sound terribly transparent?**